thesw4rm/cmsc312/MAIN_C.md

     7. Unlock Mutex
     8. Inform that printer queue is not full
     9. Seconds waited = number of bytes / 200
-    10. Record total running time for later log collection
+    10. Record total wait time for later log collection
     11. Allow cancellation because job is complete

 ## Main Method